NervanaSystems/ngraph/doc/sphinx/source/frameworks/index.rst

    paddle_integ.rst
    validated/testing-latency.rst

-To get started with nGraph, we've provided a few possible paths depending on where in

 A framework is "supported" when there is a framework :term:`bridge` that can be cloned from one of our GitHub repos and built to connect to nGraph device backends while maintaining the framework's programmatic or user interface.
 Bridges